Guidelines to Park Rules and Regulations

 Pets are not allowed in the bathhouses or swimming areas.

-Pets are strictly prohibited from entering any building, with the exception of service animals and authorized search and rescue dogs.
+Pets are strictly prohibited from entering any building.

 Owners may be asked to remove dangerous or noisy pets from the state park.

-Park visitors are prohibited from ascending or taking off within or upon any state park area or state park water surface, of any airplane, flying machine (including drones, unmanned aircrafts, and quadcopters), balloon, parachute, glider, hang glider (except with permit at Jockey's Ridge State Park), or other apparatus for aviation.
+Park visitors are prohibited from landing or taking off within or upon any state park property, of any airplane, flying machine (including drones, unmanned aircrafts, and quadcopters), balloon, parachute, glider, hang glider (except with permit at Jockey's Ridge State Park), or other apparatus for aviation.

-In some limited circumstances, these machines may be operated after obtaining a Special Activity Permit from the state park.
+In some limited circumstances, these aviation apparatuses may be operated after obtaining a Special Activity Permit from the state park.

 Additionally, state law prohibits people from launching or recovering any unmanned aircraft systems from state property without consent.